parisepigenetics/Methylator-Documentation/docs/preparing_run.md

 !!! tip
     It is also possible to download and use directly SRA data!
 That's easy, just enter the SRRxxxx IDs in the first column instead of the sample names!
+    If there is more than one run for your samples, you can also choose to download the SRX directly.
+The workflow will download all the SSRs associated with each SRX and merge them.
+    Please note that it is not possible to mix SRR and SRX in the metadata !

 ## config_wgbs.yaml